dart-backend/angel/README.md

 See all the packages in the `packages/` directory.

 ## IMPORTANT NOTES
-This is a port of Angel Framework to work with Dart 2.10.x and above.
-Dart version below 2.10.x is not supported.
+This is a port of Angel Framework to work with Dart SDK 2.12.x and above.
+Dart SDK 2.12.x and below are not supported.

 Branch: master
-- Stable version of sdk-2.12.x branch
+- Same as sdk-2.12.x branch

+Branch: sdk-2.12.x
+- Required Dart SDK: ">=2.10.0 <3.0.0"
+- NNBD Support: No
+- Status: Production
+- Notes: Not all packages are fully tested.
+Refer to WIKI page for details.
+The Basic and ORM boilerplates are working and can be found at https://github.com/dukefirehawk/boilerplates under "basic-sdk-2.12.x" and "orm-sdk-2.12.x" branch respectively.

+Branch: sdk-2.12.x_nnbd
+- Required Dart SDK: ">=2.12.0 <3.0.0"
+- NNBD Support: Yes
+- Status: Development
+- Notes: Migration and code refactoring in progress.
+Refer to WIKI page for details.

 Branch: sdk-2.10.x
-- Support dart 2.10.x only.
-Use sdk: ">=2.10.0 <2.12.0"
+- Required Dart SDK: ">=2.10.0 <2.12.0"
+- NNBD support: No
-- Status: Working
+- Status: Retired
-- Notes: Migration completed.
-Not all plugin packages are tested.
+- Notes: Upgrade completed.
+Not all packages are fully tested.
+This branch is the baseline used in migrating the framework to Dart SDK 2.12.x.
+It may still work with Dart SDK 2.10.x but no longer maintained.

-Branch: sdk-2.12.x
-- Support dart 2.12.x.
-Use sdk: ">=2.10.0 <3.0.0"
-- Do not support NNBD
-- Status: Working
-- Notes: Basic and ORM templates are working with the core plugins migration completed.
-The remaining add on plugin packages are work in progress.

-Branch: sdk-2.12.x-nnbd
-- Support dart 2.12.x.
-Use sdk: ">=2.12.0 <3.0.0"
-- Support NNBD
-- Status: Not working
-- Notes: To be available once all the dependency libraries that support NNBD are released

-Changes:
-- Upgraded dependency libraries and fixed the deprecated API

-Deprecated Features:
-- None

-New features:
-- None

 ## Installation & Setup